docker-archive/docker-ce/components/cli/docs/reference/commandline/service_rollback.md

 ## Description

 Roll back a specified service to its previous version from the swarm.

-This command must be run targeting a manager node.
+> **Note**: This is a cluster management command, and must be executed on a swarm
+> manager node.
+To learn about managers and workers, refer to the [Swarm mode
+> section](https://docs.docker.com/engine/swarm/) in the documentation.

 ## Examples